justinfastly/fastly-postman/README.md

 ## API Coverage

-At the moment the collection contains **0** out of **166** (not including Real-time analytics and Remote logging) requests. **More requests are coming soon!** Some API endpoints require session authentication.
+At the moment the collection contains **155** out of **160** requests.

+The following libraries are not included:

+- Real-time analytics
+- Remote logging
+- Utilities
+- Web Application Firewall
+- Dynamic Servers

+Some API endpoints require session authentication.
 These endpoints are not included even if Postman’s native apps provide a Cookie Manager.
 Below is a list of all supported libraries of the [Fastly API](https://docs.fastly.com/api/):

-> Fastly announced that account-level API keys will be retired in favor of personal API tokens on May 15th, 2017.
-This collection and environment is only supporting API tokens!
-It's a piece of cake to create an API token with Postman if you don't have one yet!

 | Category         | Collection Requests | API Requests | Coverage |
 | :--------------- | :------------------ | :----------- | :------- |